JonathanWoollett-Light/static-la/README.md

 ### Comparisons

 The numerical type used is `f32`.

-We use specialization to call optimized BLAS functions for floating point types, this means this library will typically outperform ndarray and nalgebra with `f32` and `f64` operations but will underperformed with integer (`u32`,`i32`, etc.) operations.
+We use specialization to call optimized BLAS functions for floating point types, this means this library will typically outperform standard ndarray and nalgebra with `f32` and `f64` operations but may underperformed with integer (`u32`,`i32`, etc.) operations.

 The x axis refers to the size of the matrices e.g. 50 refers to 50x50 matrices.